lerpz-com/lerpz-platform/.github/ISSUE_TEMPLATE/user_story.md

 ---
 name: User story
-about: Use this template for tracking new features.
+about: Use this template for new user stories.
-title: "[DATE]: [ISSUE NAME]"
-labels: tracking issue, needs triage
-assignees: octocat
 ---